Viscosity solutions of fully nonlinear parabolic path dependent PDEs: Part II: On Assumptions 3.8 and 3.2 (i)

-We remark that, while seemingly reasonable, the uniform continuity of $G$ in $(t,\o)$ is violated even for semilinear PPDEs when the diffusion coefficient $\si$ depends on $(t,\o)$.
-In this subsection we weaken the uniform regularity in Assumption \ref{assum-Guniform} slightly so as to fit in the framework of Pham and Zhang \cite{PZ}, which deals with path dependent Bellman-Isaacs equations associated to stochastic differential games.
+We remark that, while seemingly reasonable, the uniform continuity of $G$ in $(t,\omega)$ is violated even for semilinear PPDEs when the diffusion coefficient $\si$ depends on $(t,\omega)$.
+In this subsection we weaken the uniform regularity in Assumption~\ref{assum-Guniform} slightly so as to fit into the framework of Pham and Zhang \cite{PZ}, which deals with path-dependent Bellman--Isaacs equations associated to stochastic differential games.